 Acute promyelocytic leukemia is a subtype of AML where the cancer cell stops maturing.
 And when the cell is at a stage, the progranulocyte or promyelocyte stage.
 Acute Promyelocytic Leukemia is associated with a translocation between chromosomes 15 and 17 [t(15;17)].

 The classification system formed by the World Health Organization (WHO) includes these significant groups 1:

 - AML with recurrent genetic abnormalities, meaning with certain chromosomal changes

-- AML with multilineage dysplasia, or abnormalities in how the blood cells appear
+- The AML with multilineage dysplasia, or abnormalities in how the blood cells appear

-- AML related therapy that is damaging to cells is also called a therapy-related myeloid neoplasm
+- AML related therapy that is damaging to cells is the therapy-related myeloid neoplasm

 - AML that is not otherwise categorized